satoshiware/sc_node/README.md

 - The entire `sc_node` repository is added to the target filesystem (/root/sc_node)
 - GRUB boot menu is configured to offer preseeded auto-install (and debug) options where the auto-install will auto run within 5 seconds

 The end result is a bootable ISO that performs a hands-free Debian installation tailored to be a Sovereign Circle Node.
 As the install is completed on a new SC Node, the system is configured to run the setup script (sc_node/setup.sh), launched by the firstboot.sh script, on first boot.
-The preseed.cfg and late_commands.sh files govern this configuration.
-WARNING!
-A USB with this ISO will delete the first non-removable disk with maximum LVM partition automatically and without any prompts!!!
+The preseed.cfg and late_commands.sh files govern this configuration. **WARNING!
+A USB with this ISO will delete the first non-removable disk with maximum LVM partition automatically and without any prompts!!!**

-Other notable ISO mentions, apart from a standard Debian install, **not including the setup.sh script**:
+Notable configurations by the preseed.cfg file, **not including the setup.sh script**:

 - **UTC** timezone (location-independent)
 - **hostname**: sc-node